 File event options

-Here, you are starting the workflow by specifying the type of event that happens to or with a file.
+Here, you are starting the workflow by selecting the file event.

+Then you choose the type of file event.
 For example, this workflow may begin when a file is uploaded, copied, or moved.
 It may begin when a file is locked or unlocked.
 It may begin when a watermark is added, or when a security classification is applied.
-And so on.

 Your next choice is to specify where this event is to take place -- that is, in which folder the file resides or to which it will be moved or copied.
 To do this, click the Select a folder box and follow the prompts to specify the folder you want.